 Results- Reduced OI was associated with lower cognitive score and older age, as well as increased ratios of CSF t-tau and P181-tau to Aβ1-42 (all p < 0.02).

-Conclusion- These findings from healthy high-risk older individuals suggest that OI reflects degree of preclinical AD pathology, while its relationships with age and cognition result from the association of these latter variables with such pathology.
+Conclusion- These findings from healthy high-risk older individuals suggest that OI reflects the degree of preclinical AD pathology, while its relationships with age and cognition result from the association of these latter variables with such pathology.
 Diminished OI may be a practical and affordable biomarker of AD pathology.

 Early olfactory involvement in Alzheimer’s disease